 Former Texaco Service Station

-- Advanced two soil borings to test for soil type and petroleum impacts using Cone Penetrometer Test (CPT) and Rapid Optical Screening Tool™ (ROST™) technologies.
+- Advanced two soil borings to test for soil type and petroleum impacts using Cone Penetrometer Test (CPT) and Rapid Optical Screening Tool™ (ROST™) technologies (these technologies help identify petroleum impacts at various depths)

 - Installed and sampled six groundwater monitoring wells